 Lawn care can be tricky to get right.
 Too much of one thing or not enough of another and you might end up with a brown, patchy lawn.
 There are chemical treatments you can use, and organic weed killers as well, but one common phrase you may see on products is weed and feed.
-If you’ve never heard of weed and feed, or if you’ve seen it but haven’t looked into it, then you might be unsure about what it is.
-What does it do for your lawn, and what are the downsides?
-Are there any natural alternatives to it?
-We’ve got the answers to your questions in this simple guide to weed and feed.
+You may be wondering if weed and feed is right for your lawn, or if there is a better alternative.

 Although there are many chemicals used in these products, there are a few that are more common than others.
 Dicamba, clopyralid, 2, 4-D, and triclopyr are all commonly used weed killers in weed and feed.
 The feed part of weed and feed can be any fertilizer.
 Typically, they are heavy in nitrogen, phosphorus, and potassium, which are the three nutrients plants need in the highest amounts.